Roadway changes related to Obama Center estimated to cost $175 million - hpherald.com

 The eight acres of parkland from the city currently include roadways.
 Those roadway segments will be converted to park use and include: “Cornell Drive from approximately 62nd Street south to Hayes Drive; Marquette Drive from Stony Island Avenue to Richards Drive; and the northbound lanes of Cornell Drive from 67th Street to approximately 64th Street.
 Additionally, portions of existing roadway will be converted to parkland in the area of Hayes Drive and Richards Drive intersection; and in the area of Hayes Drive, 63rd Street, and Cornell Drive intersection,” wrote a Park District representative in an email to the Herald.

-The news about estimated costs for roadway changes comes days ahead of a second public meeting that will be hosted by the Obama Foundation on Tuesday, Feb.
-27, at McCormick Place, 2301 S. King Dr. Representatives from the Obama Foundation will discuss its plans and zoning application for the Obama Center.
+The news about estimated costs for roadway changes came days ahead of a second public meeting that was hosted by the Obama Foundation on Tuesday, at McCormick Place, 2301 S. King Dr. Representatives from the Obama Foundation discussed its plans and zoning application for the Obama Center.